privoit/emr-hail/packer/readme.md

 Hail on EMR requires the use of a custom AMI with Hail, VEP, and reference genomes preconfigured.
 Some of these features are optional, and the build process can be executed for different versions or combinations of these software packages.

 [Public AMIs](/readme.md#public-amis) are published and referenced in the root of this repo.
-These AMIs built using this workflow.
-If you wish to create you own custom AMIs, follow the process demonstrated here.
+These AMIs are built using this workflow.
+If you wish to create you own custom AMIs, follow the process documented here.

 _Note:  Creating these custom AMIs is a complicated process and requires working knowledge of AWS CodeBuild, Packer from Hashicorp, and shell scripting.
 Troubleshooting will require intimiate knowledge of Hail, VEP, and their associated build processes (including knowledge of perl).
 Proceed with caution._